cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 Leave empty if there is no land use data available, no land use matching will be run.

 ### 3.3.
 Building Docker Image
-In the same directory as this README, run `docker-compose build`.
+In the same directory as this README, run `docker compose build`.
 This will build the OSMAgent Docker Image

 ## 4. Deployment
 The agent has been implemented to work in the stack, which requires the OSMAgent Docker container to be deployed in the stack.
 To do so, place [osmagent.json](stack-manager-input-config/osmagent.json) in the [stack-manager config directory](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager/inputs/config/services).